 - Razor tool

-Start by filling the bucket with two gallons of water.
+First, start by filling the bucket with two gallons of water.

 Between these pairs, drill a single hole, 2 inches in diameter.

-Take regular window screen and double layer between the bucket and the cooling pad.
+After that, take regular window screen and double layer between the bucket and the cooling pad.
 You may also use garden cloth.

 This will help hold in the moisture of the cooling pad away from direct contact with the air holes.